 Answer = $800

-The first step is to calculate the conversion ratio, which is not provided in the question.
+The first step is to calculate the conversion ratio (it’s not provided).

-Now, we can calculate the bond’s parity price by using the market price of the stock ($8) and the conversion ratio (100:1).
+Now calculate the bond’s parity price using the stock’s market price ($8) and the conversion ratio (100:1).

-The parity price of $800 is another way of saying a bond that’s convertible into 100 shares of common stock currently trading at $8 per share should be worth at least $800.
-With the bond price currently at $950, there is no arbitrage opportunity.
-Arbitrage would only exist if the bond could be purchased for less than $800, which would allow the investor to buy the bond (for less than $800), convert it into stock, and sell that stock for a total of $800.
+A parity price of $800 means a bond convertible into 100 shares of stock trading at $8 should be worth $800 if priced at parity.
+Since the bond is trading at $950, there is no arbitrage opportunity.
+Arbitrage would exist only if the bond could be purchased for less than $800.

 Assume the following: